The blood and circulation

 There isn't an exact 'normal' figure for the number of cells in your blood (called your blood count).
 'Normal' for a large man wouldn't be the same as for a small woman.
 But generally the normal white cell count is between about 4,000 and 11,000 cells per cubic millimetre of blood.
 If you have surgery or an infection, your white blood cell counts will go up within a day or two.

-The most numerous of the white blood cells are the neutrophils (sometimes called leucocytes).
+The most common type of white blood cells are the neutrophils (sometimes called leucocytes).
 There are between 2,000 and 7,500 of these per cubic millimetre of blood.
 They are important for fighting infection.
 If you have chemotherapy, and especially if you have high doses, your neutrophil count usually drops quite quickly.

 Other white blood cells are present in smaller numbers in the circulating blood.
 There are between